kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 files during startup.
 In such cases, you don't want to kill the application, but you don’t want to send it requests either.
 Kubernetes provides readiness probes to detect and mitigate these situations.
-A pod with containers reporting that they are not ready does not receive traffic through Kubernetes Services.
+A pod with containers reporting that they are not ready so that it does not receive traffic through Kubernetes Services.

 Readiness probes are configured similarly to liveness probes.
 The only difference